Cognium Review

 Cognium is a bit of a garden variety nootropic.
 It should do everything mentioned above – it should improve your cognitive function and brain health.

-Cognium is made by a company called Natrol, a big hitter in the natural nootropic sphere.
+Cognium is made by a company called Natrol, a big-hitter in the natural nootropic sphere.
 They are based in Chatsworth, California, and were founded in 1980 by Elliott Balbert as a cosmetics company.
-However, they soon saw the need to expand into the world of health supplements.
-They quickly evolved, changing into a brand focused on health, churning out vitamin and mineral based supplements.

-Natrol make some big claims with Cogium, with a fair amount of evidence backing it all up.
+Natrol make some big claims with Cognium, with a fair amount of evidence backing it all up.
 Though I’ll get into detail a little later on, it’s worth briefly taking a look at these claims.

 According to Natrol, Cognium can give you several cognitive benefits in as little as four weeks.
 These include enhanced memory and recall speed, improved memory retention, and improved brain health, as it helps to protect brain cells from oxidative stress.

 That’s quite a list.
 There’s no arguing that a supplement able to do all of this would be well worth investing in.
 However, it’s worth giving Cognium a bit of scrutiny before getting too excited.
-A closer examination reveals that it only has one unique ingredient.
-This is CERA-Q, which Natrol claim is the ultimate nootropic available today for boosting memory and recall.

 This may be fantastic – simple, potent supplements are always worth taking seriously.
 Or it could be disappointing – in a market flooding with high-quality complexes, this might well represent a bit of a let-down.
 We’ll dig deeper…